insanum/votl/README.md

       bar :test:fail: geek
     doh                                           :blah:foo:

-Tags can be deleted using the ',,gd' command.
+Tags can be deleted using the '\\gd' command.
 Any tags found on the line will be deleted.
 Additionally, you can specify a range or select a visual range to delete tags for multiple lines.